shreyasminocha/Dummy.js/README.md

 ## Thanks

 I would like to thank all those who have taken the time to contribute to this library by fixing bugs, contributing code, or spreading the word.
-I would also like to extend my gratitude to [@labsvisual](https://github.com/labsvisual) for helping me out with this library from the very beginning.